Arthur Brown's killer jailed for life: 'All my daughter has of her father are stories'

 He claimed he heard Arthur on the phone saying, "they are drinking in the garage" and believed Arthur was planning with the "Red Army".

-Pilitati told police he shot Arthur to protect himself and his family but didn't intend to kill him.
+Pilitati later told police he shot Arthur to protect himself and his family but didn't intend to kill him.

 Pilitati, his brother and a friend - armed with a machete and axe - left their home and walked towards a nearby bakery to confront Arthur.